 For information on adding the Android modules at install time, see Installing Unity.

 For information on adding the Android modules to an existing installation, see Adding modules to the Editor.

 If you are using a 2018 version of Unity, see the Unity 2018.4 documentation for information on manually installing the Android SDK and NDK.

 To enable USB debugging, you must enable Developer options on your device.
 To do this, find the build number in your device’s Settings menu.
 The location of the build number varies between devices; for stock Android, it’s usually Settings > About phone > Build number.
 For specific information on your device and Android version, refer to your hardware manufacturer.

 After you navigate to the build number using the instructions above, tap on the build number seven times.
 A pop-up notification saying “You are now X steps away from being a developer” appears, with “X” being a number that counts down with every additional tap.
 On the seventh tap, Developer options are unlocked.

 Note: On Android versions prior to 4.2 (Jelly Bean), the Developer options are enabled by default.

-Go to Settings > Developer options, and check the USB debugging checkbox.
+Go to Settings > Developer options (or, if this does not work, on some devices the path is Settings > System > Developer options), and check the USB debugging checkbox.
 Android now enters debug mode when it is connected to a computer via USB.

 Connect your device to your computer using a USB cable.
-If you are developing on a Windows computer, you might need to install a device specific USB driver.
-See the manufacture website for your device for additional information.
+If you are developing on a Windows computer, you might need to install a device-specific USB driver.
+See the manufacturer website for your device for additional information.